One Month Left to Train for a Half Marathon

 Oh, and the race is held in the middle of Australian summer.
 So, the sun is fierce and the temperature can be punishing.

-All I did for the next three hours was do just enough running such that my GPS would tell me I'd be faster than 10 minutes per km.
+All I did for those last three hours of the race, was do just enough running such that my GPS would tell me I'd be faster than 10 minutes per km.
 Just a little bit.

 In the end, I finished that ultra in 7 hrs 52 minutes.
 Eight minutes to spare is not a lot on eight hours.
-But of all the races I have run, I consider this to be one of my best executed race plans to date.
+But the plan worked so well, that I had very little doubts about making it in time.
+Of all the races I have run, I consider this to be one of my best executed race plans to date.

 I was realistic about my fitness situation and adjusted my race plan accordingly.
 And it all worked out beautifully.